naomischlosser/individual-challenges/gilded-rose-tech-test/README.md

 # Project description
 _Our inn buys and sells only the finest goods.
 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.
-We have a system in place that updates our inventory for us._
+We have a system in place that updates our inventory for us.
+After a good few years of using the system an update is required.
+Changes to the original `UpdateQuality` method and adding any new code is allowed as long as everything still works correctly.
+However, **do not alter the Item class**._

 All items have a `SellIn` value which denotes the number of days we have to sell the item.
 All items have a `Quality` value which denotes how valuable the item is.
 At the end of each day our system updates both values for every item.